snixtho/tm2020-skids/README.md

 You can also replace the skids with the `Default.dds` for each surface so you don't have to restart the game.
 But keep in mind that this still overrides map mods.

 ## Create your own custom skid marks
 Each surface includes a `Default.dds` file, which should be the original skids used by the game.
-You can use these as templates in any program that allows editing of `.dds` files.
-Save the texture files with **DXT5** or higher versions.
+You can use these as templates in any program that allows editing of DDS (DirectDraw Surface) files.
+Save the DDS files with **DXT5** or higher versions.